-To Report Suspected Poaching, call the toll free Report A Poacher line at 1-800-642-3800.
-The line can also be used for emergencies involving wildlife.
+To report suspected poaching, call the toll-free Report A Poacher line at 1-800-642-3800 or visit alberta.ca/report-a-poacher.
+Both the line and webpage can also be used for emergencies involving wildlife.

-Taking calls 24/7, literally, Report A Poacher lets outstanding Albertans alert Fish and Wildlife officers to suspicious or illegal activity, hopefully leading to investigations and convictions.
-If your call leads to a charge, expect a reward.
+Poachers are brought to justice because of people like you.
+If you see anything suspicious, pick up the phone or contact us online.
+Taking calls 24/7, Report A Poacher lets Albertans alert Fish & Wildlife Officers to suspicious or illegal activity, hopefully leading to investigations and convictions.
+You can remain anonymous and if your call leads to a charge, you may receive a reward.

 Ken Kranrod, Vice President